Does vitamin D affect your energy levels?

 Sunlight might be your best option if you’re trying to increase your intake of vitamin D, but your diet could also play a role here too.
 Certain foods such as fatty, oily fish, egg yolks or even mushrooms all contain plenty of vitamin D and, even better if you’re vegan or vegetarian, many grains, cereals and non-dairy milks are now fortified with this nutrient!

 You could also try our Balance Mineral Drink.
 Not only is this strawberry-flavoured drink specifically formulated to help give your energy levels a boost, but it also contains plenty of trace electrolytes, such as calcium, magnesium, potassium and, yes, vitamin D!
 It actually contains 5mcg of vitamin D – that’s half your recommended daily intake – plus it can actually help to keep you hydrated.

 3 – If you need to, try a gentle supplement

 If winter is setting in and you really feel as though you need a bit of extra support when it comes to your vitamin D levels, you could try a gentle supplement.
-As I’ve mentioned, our Balance Mineral Drink is a good option but if you’re after something stronger you could try BetterYou’s Dlux Oral Spray.
-Since it’s a spray, it’s also extremely well absorbed, by-passing your digestive system by permeating the membranes of your cheeks straight into your bloodstream.
+As I’ve mentioned, our Balance Mineral Drink is a good option but if you’re after something stronger you could visit your local health food store to see what is available.